grafana/google-sheets-datasource/docs/sources/create-a-sample-dashboard.md

 ---
-title: Create a sample dashboard using the Google Sheets data source plugin for Grafana
+title: Create a sample dashboard
 menuTitle: Create a sample dashboard
-description: Create a sample Dashboard using the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana.
+description: Create a sample dashboard using the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana.
 keywords:
   - data source
   - google sheets